 As a result, you will need a lot of water and water safety, not just to quench your thirst, but also to keep cool and healthy.
 Staying hydrated helps to keep the blood flowing and maintain the skin moisture.

 Encourage your kids to drink about 5 ounces of water often when they are out in the sun.
 This can be done every 20-30 minutes.
 For kids struggling to drink water, add some fresh fruit to the water to make it more appealing.
 Fruit juice will also be great.

 Once in a while, try to take them somewhere cool to relax.
 It could be under a shady tree or a cubicle.
 Carrying a portable fan along will also help.

-A sunscreen with SPF of 30 or more will be great.
+Apply sunscreen with an SPF protection of 30 or more will be great.
 Make sure it contains chemicals like titanium dioxide or zinc oxide, which are not only effective in blocking hot sun rays but also doesn’t cause adverse allergic reaction or skin irritation like many other some chemicals.

-Also, ensure the sunscreen is waterproof and can block both types of ultra-violet rays – UVA and UVB.
+Also, ensure the sunscreen is waterproof and can block both types of ultra-violet suns ray’s – UVA and UVB.
 For best results, the sunscreen should be applied on the kids 15 minutes before they head into the sun.

 Endeavor to re-apply the cream every two hours when they are playing in the sun or immediately after they come out of the water.
 Make sure you also cover them with light, loose clothing.

 Carry A Temporary Cover- The Summer Heat Safety Tips